| || |

 Our goal is twofold:

 - Collecting donations of new swim suits and beach towels to give out to children swimming in their clothes.
-Donation locations include:
+Donations will be accepted at the Mike Shellito Indoor Pool, 10210 Fairway Drive.

 - Accept monetary donations to help pay for swim lessons for at least 150 kids.
 For every $40 collected, a child receives a new swim suit, beach towel and swimming lessons!